lenacassandre/true-promise/README.md

 }); // No then() called.

 setTimeout(() => {
   promise.catch((value) => console.log(value)); // Since the promise has been previously rejected, the reject function is immediatly called.
-And you now for sure the value is a number.
+And now know for sure the value is a number.
 }, 1000);
 ```

 ## Static methods

-Statics methods have been rework to implement the rejected value type feature.
+Statics methods have been reworked to implement the rejected value type feature.
 All static methods taking promises as argument accept javascript Promise and TruePromise.

 ### TruePromise.all()
 The Promise.all() method takes an iterable of promises as an input, and returns a single Promise that resolves to an array of the results of the input promises, in the same order.
 This returned promise will resolve when all of the input's promises have resolved, or if the input iterable contains no promises.
 It rejects immediately upon any of the input promises rejecting, and will reject with this first value as {value, index: index of the rejected promise}.